 In place of payment for annual leave loading, overtime and payment for working public holidays, the employee will be paid a flat hourly rate of pay of <insert $ amount> for all hours worked.

-The employee is Better Off Overall than the award because under the award the employee would have received a total of <insert $ amount>per week/month/year <delete where not applicable>.
+The employee is Better Off Overall than the award because under the award the employee would have received a total of <insert $ amount>per week/month <delete where not applicable>.
 See attached spreadsheet.

 The average weekly hours of work will be <insert total average weekly hours> which is made up of 152 hours over 4 weeks of ordinary time (as defined in the Pastoral Award 2020) at $<insert $ rate for ordinary hours> and <insert number of overtime hours> at $<insert $ rate for overtime hours>.
 (See Note 2 re superannuation)